simonoxen/plastimatch/src/uno-2-3-reg/README.txt

-REG23 (Version 1.2.5.2 - June 2011)
+REG23 (Version 1.2.5.3 - June 2011)
 --------------------------------------------------------

-The Unimodal N-way Open 2D/3D Registration tool (reg23).
+The N-way 2D/3D Registration (reg23).
-A tool for GPU-powered n-way intensity-based 2D/3D registration based on the NReg2D/3D core enriched with a Qt-based GUI.
+A tool for GPU-powered N-way intensity-based 2D/3D registration based on the NReg2D/3D core enriched with a Qt-based GUI.